 - Zip through your favorite parenting workshop

-When quiet time is over, the idea is to feel rested, productive, and ready to be so much more present for your kids! – so promise me no chores, okay?
+When quiet time is over, the idea is to feel rested, productive, and ready to be so much more present for your kids – so promise me no chores, okay?

 How long should quiet time be?

-If you are starting to incorporate quiet time in your home, the best thing you can do is: Start small!
+If you are starting to incorporate quiet time in your home, the best thing you can do is to start small.
 Slowly and gradually, add time.
 When you start small, you are setting them up for success.
-And yes, that is a portable potty I said to my youngest’s bedroom to help establish the habit of staying in his room during quiet time.

 PARENTING TIP: When your child successfully navigates their daily decisions, they will feel confident and motivated in their abilities.

-Tell me how to set up a quiet time!
+How to set up a quiet time

 Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 - Explain the plan with your child.
 Talk with your child about how this is the same as naptime, but now they can choose what to do in their room.
+Set one or two firm boundaries, but limit the quiet time rules so your child fully understands what is expected.

 Quiet time activities & ideas